-From a distance, the facade of this well preserved palace appears to be clad in projecting pyramid-shaped stonework, but it is an illusion created by rich black-and-white sgraffito patterns incised on a flat wall.
-It is an example of the so-called Czech Renaissance – mixing the Italian influences with Czech traditions.
-Palace was built on ruins of three buildings which were destroyed by great fire in 1541.
-Present look was designed by Italian architect Agostino Galli in 1545-76 for Jan Popel of Lobkowicz, one of the richest noblemen in Bohemia.
+From a distance, the facade of this well-preserved palace appears to be clad in projecting pyramid-shaped stonework, but it is an illusion created by rich black-and-white sgraffito patterns incised on a flat wall.
+It is an example of the so-called Czech Renaissance – mixing Italian influences with Czech traditions.
+Palace was built on ruins of three buildings which were destroyed by a great fire in 1541.
+Italian architect Agostino Galli designed the present look in 1545-76 for Jan Popel of Lobkowicz, one of the richest noblemen in Bohemia.
 The ceilings inside Schwarzenberg palace are decorated with paintings on canvas stretched over a wooden construction.
-The four paintings made in around 1580 depict famous antic scenes – The Judgement of Paris, The Kidnap of Helen, The Conquer of Troy and The Escape of Aeneid.
-From 1909 the palace was used by the Technical museum, now it belongs to the National Gallery in Prague.
+The four paintings made around 1580 depict famous antic scenes – The Judgement of Paris, The Kidnap of Helen, The Conquer of Troy and The Escape of Aeneid.
+From 1909, the Technical Museum used the palace, and now it belongs to the National Gallery in Prague.

 Location: Hradčanské náměstí 2, Prague Castle